xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractparamtype/$constructor$.md

-Constructs a new instance of the `AbstractParamType` class
+Constructs a new parameter data model from XML element data.

 ## Signature